nschlia/ffmpegfs/README.md

 If your system supports VAAPI:

-* It could be possible that the rendering device on you system goes by a different name than the default "/dev/dri/renderD128".
-You can use the --hwaccel_enc_device parameter to set.
+* It could be possible that the rendering device on your system goes by a different name than the default "/dev/dri/renderD128".
+You can use the --hwaccel_enc_device parameter to set it.
 * Depending on what your renderer supports, setting a bitrate will fail.
 On my test system, for example, CQG (Constant Quantisation parameter) is the only valid rendering control mode.
 The driver ignores bitrate settings and accepts the qp option only.

 As found in libavcodec/vaapi_encode.c: